SILENT DISCO DANCE PARTY IN THE GARDEN

 ART PICK-UP

-Artwork pick-up is Saturday, July 19, from 3–5 PM only.
-We do not have storage facilities.
+Artwork pick-up for unsold works is Saturday, July 19, from 3–5pm only.

 ART SOCIAL: GARMENT REVIVAL